-Atlanta Ballet was founded over eight decades ago by dance visionary Dorothy Alexander (1904-1986).
+Atlanta Ballet was founded over eight decades ago by dance visionary Dorothy Moses Alexander (1904-1986).
 Miss Dorothy had a dream of bringing quality ballet to the Atlanta community.
-The result was the Dorothy Alexander Concert Group - the first step in the regional ballet movement that swept the nation.
+The result was the Dorothy Alexander Dance Concert Group - the first step in the regional ballet movement that swept the nation.
 In 1946, the Company, now named Atlanta Civic Ballet, became the first dance company in the nation to help fund a symphony.
 The season’s annual proceeds were donated to the Atlanta Youth Symphony, which would later become Atlanta Symphony Orchestra.

-Atlanta Ballet is the oldest continually-operating professional dance company in America, the largest self-supported arts organization in Georgia, and the official State Ballet of Georgia.
+Atlanta Ballet is the oldest ballet company in America, the largest self-supported arts organization in Georgia, and the official Ballet of Georgia.
 Atlanta Ballet’s eclectic repertoire spans the history of ballet, highlighted by the most beloved classics and the most inventive originals.
 Although a renowned leader in the promotion and education of dance, Atlanta Ballet’s roots have been firmly grounded in the community and playing a vital role in the city’s cultural growth and revitalization.

-In 1996, Atlanta Ballet opened the Centre for Dance Education and identified Sharon Story as dean.
+In 1996, John McFall established the Centre for Dance Education and identified Sharon Story as dean.
 The Centre is dedicated to nurturing young dancers while providing an outlet for adults to express their creativity through different courses.
-The Centre offers classes for children as young as two, an acclaimed pre-professional division, and a spectrum of colorful dance classes ranging from modern and jazz to flamenco and hip-hop.
-Students enrolled in the Centre program enjoy opportunities to perform with the professional Company.
-Students receive first priority in casting for roles in the Atlanta Ballet’s Nutcracker as well as other productions.
+The Centre offers classes for children as young as two, an acclaimed pre-professional division, and a spectrum of dance classes ranging from ballet to hip-hop.
+Students enrolled in the Centre’s programs enjoy opportunities to perform with the professional Company, and students receive first priority in casting for roles in Atlanta Ballet’s Nutcracker, as well as other productions.
 The Centre for Dance Education also prides itself on its renowned community programs.
 School programs have increased the spirit and grades of thousands of metro Atlanta schoolchildren.
 The Centre has been a tireless leader of dance education.

 Through endeavors such as these, Atlanta Ballet continues Miss Dorothy’s vision.
 Atlanta Ballet's commitment to dance education and performance has inspired audiences everywhere through the empowering joy of dance.